knaw-huc/levenserv/README.md

 The main API endpoint is ``/knn``, which performs a k-nearest neighbor search.
 It takes a JSON object with fields ``query`` (string) and ``k`` (integer) and returns the k strings in Levenserv's index that are closest to the query string.
-"Closest" means having the smallest Levenshtein edit distance.
+By default, "closest" means having the smallest Levenshtein edit distance.

 The return value is a list of strings and distances: